 The local sale of guns or rifles to honorably retired peace officers is allowed per Texas Government Code, Title 6, Subtitle A, Chapter 614, Subchapter A., Sec.
 614.051 – 614.054.
 An honorably retired peace officer may purchase a firearm from the university if:

-the individual was a peace officer commissioned by the university;
+the individual was a peace officer commissioned by the university

-the individual was honorably retired from the individual's commission by the university;
+the individual was honorably-retired from the individual's commission by the university

-the firearm had been previously issued to the individual by the university; and
+the firearm had been previously issued to the individual by the university

-the firearm is not a prohibited weapon under Section 46.05, Penal Code.
+the firearm is not a prohibited weapon under Section 46.05, Penal Code

 An honorably retired peace officer must purchase a firearm under Section 614.051 before the second anniversary of the date of the person's retirement or under Section 614.052 before the second anniversary of the date of the officer's death.